 Some 5.6 million of the 17 million Americans in the 16- to 24-year age group out of school and out of full-time work held down part-time gigs.
 Another 3.2 million were jobless (a 17.1 percent unemployment rate).
 The remaining 8.4 million weren't even counted in the official labor force.

 Carew blames the shaky young adult labor market on the Great Squeeze, the documented lack of middle-skill jobs that leaves this age group unqualified for better-paying high-skill work.
 That forces someone with a degree to accept something akin to a barista job instead.

-For a look at the top 10 majors with the highest number of unemployed recipients, click here.
+For a look at the top 10 majors with the highest number of unemployed, click here.

 While you're at it, peruse our underemployment data package right here.